Tealium/tealium-python/README.md

 ## How To Get Started

-* Check out the [Getting Started](https://community.tealiumiq.com/t5/Mobile-Libraries/Mobile-140-Getting-Started-With-Python/ta-p/12496/message-revision/12496%3A2) guide for a step by step walkthough of adding Tealium to an extisting project.
+* Check out the [Getting Started](https://community.tealiumiq.com/t5/Mobile-Libraries/Mobile-140-Getting-Started-With-Python/ta-p/12496/message-revision/12496%3A2) guide for a step by step walkthrough of adding Tealium to an existing project.
-* The public API can viewed online [here](https://github.com/Tealium/tealium-python), it is also provided in the Documentation directory
+* The public API can viewed online [here](https://community.tealiumiq.com/t5/Mobile-Libraries/Tealium-Python-APIs/ta-p/14699), it is also provided in the Documentation directory
 * There are many other useful articles on our [community site](https://community.tealiumiq.com).

 ## Contact Us